What are Boosts?

 There are several ways for a spirit to get boosts:

-• Creation: Boosts can randomly appear during geno creation (When getting a random geno from an event/activity or when summoning) or inherited from the summoners themselves during summoning.
+- Creation: Boosts can randomly appear during geno creation (When getting a random geno from an event/activity or when summoning) or inherited from the summoners themselves during summoning.
 While boosts are rare to show up, the more common a boost is, the more likely to get it.
-This adds an element of surprise and encourages players to experiment with different starting traits.

-• Familiars & Equipment: Certain familiars and any enchanted equipment can grant Boosts to your character.
-However, many familiars may have to be drawn to recieve the boost, and thus receive the benefits.
+- Familiars & Equipment: Certain familiars and any enchanted equipment can grant boosts to your character, however, many familiars and even some equipment may have to be drawn to recieve the boost or benefit, and thus receive the benefits.
 These boosts are not on the character's geno however and cannot pass in summoning.

-• Rebirth: While rebirthing usually only increases the tiers of existing Boosts on a character, there are some boosts such as Effects, Resists, and Weaks that can add each other to the geno.
-Additionally, rebirthing has a chance to apply added boosts to the geno of your character.
+- Rebirth: While rebirthing usually only increases the tiers of existing boosts on a character, there are some boosts such as Effects, Resists, and Weaks that can add each other to the geno.
+Additionally, rebirthing has a chance to apply boosts added via familiar or equipment to the geno of your character.
 As with creation, the rarer a boost, the harder it is to increase the tier or get it on the geno.

-• Skills or Certain Item Effects: Specific items or familiars, like the Slime Familiar, might possess the ability to grant or modify Boosts.
-Some skills as well may increase the effects of certain boosts or change processes related to them entirely.
+- Skills or Certain Item Effects: Specific items, familiars (like the Slime Familiar), or skills can grant or modify boosts.
+Some skills increase boost effects or change boost-related processes entirely.

 What if I Don't Want a Boost on my Character?

-If you don't like the effect a higher-tier Boost has, or simply want to remove one off the geno entirely, you can use Debuffers to remove them.
+If you don't want a boost on your character or dislike a higher-tier boost's effects, you can use Debuffers to remove them.
 Debuffers only remove one tier at a time, so the higher the tier a boost is, the more debuffers you have to use to remove it completely.

 Why Would I Want to Remove a Boost From my Character?

 Some boosts have pretty nasty drawbacks.
-Depending on what kind of activity you're using your character in, there are some boosts you may not want to have on your character.
+Depending on what kind of activity you're using your character in, certain boosts may hurt more than help.
 For example, you wouldn't want Sloth on a character you're going to be using in Cove, and Fisherman won't be very helpful in Dungeons.
 Secondarily, maybe you want the boost on the character, but you'd rather it be on equipment and not on the geno so you can remove it as you please, or prevent it from passing to summons.
 Whatever your reason, it is valid.

 Boost Strategies

 Some boosts work well together, while others cancel each other out or work against each other.
 This intentional balance encourages specialization.
-Rather than aiming for a "jack-of-all-trades" character, players can strategically choose Boosts that excel in specific areas, allowing for a variety of builds and playstyles instead of one right way to make the best character.
+Rather than aiming for a "jack-of-all-trades" character, players can strategically choose boosts that excel in specific areas.
+This allows for different builds and playstyles - there's no single "best" character build.
 While a character can possess a variety of boosts, they won't be as effective at everything as a character built for a specific role.

 You might want to consider what boosts you want on the geno or not.
-Some will work on your Kiji or Tally's geno, some are meant for flexible use on equipment you can swap in and out so you can grant it to multiple characters as needed, and others are best at being part of your active Familiar roster, letting you choose when to activate their power.
-Additionally, some boosts are better on lower stated characters but are practically useless on higher statted or maxed out characters.
+Some will work on your Kiji or Tally's geno, some are meant for flexible use on equipment you can swap in and out so you can grant it to multiple characters as needed, and others are best at being part of your active Familiar roster, letting you choose when to use them.
+Additionally, some boosts are better on lower stated characters but are practically useless on higher statted or maxed out characters or vice versa.

 The in-game Compendium serves as a valuable resource for understanding how Boosts interact.
-It can provide detailed information on:
+It can provide detailed information on each boost and possible interactions with others, as well as what familiars apply what to characters.

 Effect Boosts: Status Effects, Resists, and Weaks: